scr2em/vite-plugin-validate-json/README.md

 - ✅ Validate JSON syntax in your project
 - ✅ Check for duplicate keys in JSON files
+- ✅ Check for keys existence in JSON files, from your source code
 - ✅ Configurable paths with glob pattern support
 - ✅ Ability to ignore specific files
 - ✅ TypeScript support